prr123/idriveMinio/README.md

-# programs that uses minio to interact with idrive S3 storage
+# programs that use minio to interact with idrive S3 storage

 ## upload
 upload is a program that uploads files to a bucket in the idrive